viamrobotics/docs/docs/services/vision/obstacles_depth.md

 The `obstacles_depth` vision service model is for depth cameras, and is best for motion planning with transient obstacles.
 Use this segmenter to identify well separated objects above a flat plane.

-First, make sure your camera is connected to your machine's computer and powered on.
+First, make sure your camera is connected to your machine's computer and both are powered on.
 Then, configure an `obstacles_depth` segmenter:

 {{< tabs >}}